Siphon880gh/devbrain/Enterprise - Software Development Standards/_Software Development Standards - Concept PRIMER.md

 Implement secure coding practices to protect applications from vulnerabilities:

+- ##### **7.1.
+CMS, Web Panels, etc**:
+	- Keep CMS, web panels, etc updated because often case found vulnerabilities are patched.
+	- SSH tunnel into web panel (eg. cpanel)
+	- Part of the hacker's toolkit is a scanner for old CMS versions that are vulnerable.
+- ##### 7.2.Dot env
+	- Do not commit or push up dot env.
+In fact, you should gitignore .env.
+	- Most web servers, such as Apache or Nginx, do not serve dotfiles (files starting with a `.`) by default.
+However, misconfigurations or custom settings can accidentally expose these files.
+For even more security:
+		- Use a more unique .env filenaming schema.
+Load that uniquely named .env file directly.
+Python's dotenv_path.
+Or NodeJS' dotenv config path.
+		- Explicitly block env files or wildcarded unique env filenames in your apache htaccess or nginx vhost.
+- ##### 7.3. **Persistent Login**:
-- **Persistent Login**: Strategies such as cookies, json web token, or session ID's to keep user logged in.
+	- Strategies such as cookies, json web token, or session ID's to keep user logged in.
 But make sure it remains secured.
+- ##### 7.4.**Injection Prevention**:
-- **Injection Prevention**: Sanitize inputs to guard against SQL injection, XSS, and other injection attacks.
-Use parameterized queries or ORM frameworks to mitigate risks.
+	- Sanitize inputs to guard against SQL injection, XSS, and other injection attacks.
+	- Use parameterized queries or ORM frameworks to mitigate risks.
-- **Passwordless SSH Root Access**: Disable root login over SSH and use passwordless key-based authentication to enhance security.
+- ##### 7.5. **Passwordless SSH Root Access**:
+	- Disable Direct Root Login: Prevent direct root login over SSH and instead utilize key-based authentication for a more secure setup.
+	- Use a Non-Root Username: For added security, configure a different username for administrative tasks instead of using the default "root" user.
+	- Implement Temporary Root Access: To maximize security, create a script that temporarily enables or disables root access.
+This script can be secured using a dual-key authentication system, with unique keys stored on the remote server and your local machine.
+- ##### 7.6. **Ports and Reverse Proxy **
+	- Limit exposing ports to the internet.
+	- If frontend connects to different API's running on different ports, opt for using reverse proxy urls to those ports.
+Keep ports closed to internet on iptables, ufw (wrapper of iptables), etc.
+	- Part of the hacker's toolkit is a port scanner.
+- ##### 7.7 **Error Handling**:
-- **Error Handling**: Avoid exposing sensitive error messages to end-users (could give hints to bad actors on how to exploit your system); log errors securely for internal debugging.
+	- Avoid exposing sensitive error messages to end-users (could give hints to bad actors on how to exploit your system); log errors securely for internal debugging.
-- **Handling Secrets**:
+- ##### 7.8. **Handling Secrets**:
     - **Environment Variables**: Use environment variables to store sensitive data like API keys, tokens, or database credentials.
     - **Secret Management Tools**: Utilize tools like **AWS Secrets Manager**, **HashiCorp Vault**, or **Azure Key Vault** for secure storage and rotation of secrets.
     - **Best Practices**: Never hard-code secrets in your source code.
 Add `*.env` or equivalent files to `.gitignore` to prevent accidental exposure.
 	    - High level developers may casually call it the **secrets layer**.
 	    - You can have git pushes/pulls decrypt/encrypt, simplifying secret sharing with internal team, but making sure Github does not have exposure to it.
 That is one approach https://medium.com/@slimm609/securely-storing-secrets-in-git-542771d3ed8c
-- **Keep up to date on security practices**:
+- ##### 7.9. **Keep up to date on security practices**:
 	- OWASP Top 10 - Regularly review OWASP recommendations for common security risks.